 A parameterized surface in 3D space is the image of a function

-Two parameters → two degrees of freedom on the surface.
-The surface itself lives in 3D — you can walk around it, view from different angles.
-Don’t say “2D object” in a way that suggests it sits in 2D space.
+Two parameters means two degrees of freedom on the surface.
+The surface itself lives in 3D; you can walk around it, view from different angles.
+So don’t read “2D object” as sitting in 2D space.
 Same caution as for curves, which have one parameter but live in 3D.

 Standard parameterizations